-CollinsDictionary.com defines "banking" as -6
+CollinsDictionary.com defines "banking" as -5

-"the business engaged in by a bank".
+"the business activity of banks and similar institutions; the business engaged in by a bank".

-The word "bank" is defined by the same dictionary as -
+The word "bank" is defined by the same dictionary as $-^{6}$

 "1 an institution offering certain financial services, such as the safekeeping of money, conversion of domestic into and from foreign currencies, lending of money at interest, and acceptance of bills of exchange".